 Two chairs are placed back to back.
 The first couple perform a Tour de Valse or Galop; after which, the gentleman brings forward another lady, whilst his lady brings forward another gentleman; they cause the two to be seated in the chairs; then the conductor brings forward still two more ladies, and places himself before the lady who is seated; the lady of the conductor, at the same time, brings forward two other gentlemen and places herself before the gentleman who is seated.
-At a signal, each gentleman takes his vis-a-vis for a Tour de Valse or Galop.
+At a signal, each gentleman takes his vis-à-vis for a Tour de Valse or Galop.
 This figure may be performed double by placing four chairs instead of two, and in starting two couples at once.

-CHATTA DAM BIL 25. - 18 STORES TO LES ONDULATIONS-(THE UNDULATIONS.)
+LES ONDULATIONS-(THE UNDULATIONS.)

 The first four couples lead off; they form a circle with the leading couple in the centre.
 The leading couple waltz at pleasure, and endeavor to deceive the other couples, who must follow all its movements without dropping hands.
 At a signal the next couple place themselves in the centre and perform the same play, while the first couple join hands in the round.
 The others execute the figures successively.
-A valse générale terminates the play.
-To a restrict the restriction of th laterial at confirming first contraction of the con mid there was a c 26 measure and here is a record was as
+A value générale terminates the play.

-LE COUSSIN-(THE CUSHION.)
+LE COUSSIN--(THE CUSHION.)

 The gentleman conductor (holding a cushion in his left hand) performs, with his lady, a Tour de Valse or Galop; he then hands to the lady the cushion, which she presents to several gentlemen, inviting them to kneel upon it.
-The lady withdraws it from those whom she wishes to cheat, and drops it before the gentleman she desires to dance with. tell of the form of military remains training to a south the goal the entire of the second of the state of the second Plans and the second and the second transfer to the self-
+The lady withdraws it from those whom she wishes to cheat, and drops it before the gentleman she desires to dance with.